 We love finishing projects as much as you do.
 It makes us feel all warm and fuzzy inside.
 We consider a project finished when the deliverables have been achieved and are ready to be handed over to you.

-Upon receipt of payment and launch of the relevant work, we shall consider that phase of the project complete unless we have agreed to complete some deliverables after launch, in which case the project will be considered complete after those deliverables are ready.
+Upon receipt of payment and deployment of the relevant work, we shall consider that phase of the project complete unless we have agreed to complete some deliverables after deployment, in which case the project will be considered complete after those deliverables are ready.

 If there is any dispute about completion of the deliverables then we shall partially invoice for the accepted elements and invoice for the remainder when the final timelines are agreed.